DivyanshShukla-Hub/Guess-the-number-game/README.md

     printf("I have chosen a number between 1 and 100.\n");
     printf("Can you guess it?\n\n");

-    // Loop until the user guesses the number do {
+    do {
         printf("Enter your guess: ");
         scanf("%d", &guess);